Artificial intelligence: Knowledge representation

 An ontology represents knowledge as a set of concepts within a domain and the relationships between those concepts.

-Knowledge representation and knowledge engineering allow AI programs to answer questions intelligently and make deductions about real-world facts.
-Formal knowledge representations are used in content-based indexing and retrieval, scene interpretation, clinical decision support, knowledge discovery (mining "interesting" and actionable inferences from large databases), and other areas.
+AI programs use knowledge to answer questions intelligently and make deductions about real-world facts.

+Formal knowledge representation and knowledge engineering use symbols to represent words, concepts and things in the world.
+(Note: Formal knowledge representations are used in content-based indexing and retrieval, scene interpretation, clinical decision support, knowledge discovery (mining "interesting" and actionable inferences from large databases), and other areas.)
 A knowledge base is a body of knowledge represented in a form that can be used by a program.
 An ontology is the set of objects, relations, concepts, and properties used by a particular domain of knowledge.
-Knowledge bases need to represent things such as objects, properties, categories, and relations between objects; situations, events, states, and time; causes and effects; knowledge about knowledge (what we know about what other people know); default reasoning (things that humans assume are true until they are told differently and will remain true even when other facts are changing); and many other aspects and domains of knowledge.
+Formal knowledge has been studied extensively since the 1970s and researchers have developed formalisms for a wide variety of difficult domains.
+(Note: A complete formal knowledge base needs to represent things such as objects, properties, categories, and relations between objects; situations, events, states, and time; causes and effects; knowledge about knowledge (what we know about what other people know); default reasoning (things humans assume are true until they are told differently and will remain true even when other facts are changing); and many other aspects and domains of knowledge.)

-Among the most difficult problems in knowledge representation are the breadth of commonsense knowledge (the set of atomic facts that the average person knows is enormous); and the sub-symbolic form of most commonsense knowledge (much of what people know is not represented as "facts" or "statements" that they could express verbally).
-There is also the difficulty of knowledge acquisition, the problem of obtaining knowledge for AI applications.
-(Note: It is among the reasons that expert systems proved to be inefficient for capturing knowledge.)
+The symbolic approach has difficulty with several problems: the breadth of commonsense knowledge (the set of atomic facts the average person knows is enormous), the sub-symbolic form of most commonsense knowledge (much of what people know is not represented as "facts" or "statements" they can express verbally), and knowledge acquisition (the problem of obtaining knowledge for AI applications).
+(Note: Knowledge acquistion is among the reasons that expert systems proved to be inefficient for capturing knowledge.)

+Large language models (and some other AI programs developed since 2012) do not require explicit, symbolic knowledge.
+They acquire knowledge by being trained on the combined text of millions of books and billions of websites.
+Modern AI can also learn about a domain by running experiments (as when AlphaZero learns game strategy by playing against itself).
+Machine learning solves the problems of general knowledge, commonsense knowledge and knowledge acquisition, however, this approach has struggled with accurate recall and valid reasoning.